Shopify/quilt/packages/graphql-persisted/README.md

 This function accepts an optional `options` object.
 The following option is available:

 - `idFromOperation?(operation: Operation): string | undefined | null`: calculates the unique ID to use for the persisted query, which will eventually be passed to the server’s `cache#get` method to retrieve the full query body.
-If omitted, this option will default to pulling the `id` field off of the `operation.query` `DocumentNode`, which works well in combination with documents compiled using [`graphql-mini-transforms`](https://github.com/Shopify/graphql-tools-web/tree/master/packages/graphql-mini-transforms) (used by default in sewing kit).
+If omitted, this option will default to pulling the `id` field off of the `operation.query` `DocumentNode`, which works well in combination with documents compiled using [`graphql-mini-transforms`](https://github.com/Shopify/graphql-tools-web/tree/master/packages/graphql-mini-transforms) (used by default in sewing-kit).

 The behavior of this link when a persisted query is not found for a particular ID depends on the `cacheMissBehavior` passed to your server middleware, which is documented below.